 Painted Lady Butterfly

 Butterflies are so much fun to photograph, and it is wonderful when you find one that you haven’t photographed before.
 The painted lady butterfly in this post was the first we had encountered.
 It seemed very tame.
-It Landed on my partner’s hand and a flower that he was holding.
+It landed on my partner’s hand and a flower that he was holding.

 in a world of its own

 This butterfly was so tranquil and graceful in its movements.
 It did not flutter in haste and flower-hop, as I would usually see others doing.
 It seemed as if it were in a world of its own.
 Reminiscent of my own moments of introspection.
-Undisturbed by our presence we watched as it danced whimsically in the sun.
-Then, without warning it landed on my shoe.
+Undisturbed by our presence, we watched as it danced whimsically in the sun.
+Then, without warning, it landed on my shoe.

-A pained lady butterfly on a shoe
+Painted Lady butterfly on a shoe

 This landing did not last long.
 Once the realisation dawned that there was no food, the butterfly soon went on its way.